 Let’s recap real quick:

 - Planning is everything!
-And there is so much that goes into planning a wedding from A-Z that I have created a massive editable wedding planner for your convenience…
+And there is so much that goes into planning a wedding from A-Z that I have created an editable wedding planner for your convenience…

 - Setting up a proper wedding budget is also essential to successful wedding planning